Discover more from Alex Ewerlöf Notes

 For all 4 companies mentioned in this post, networking opened a door.
 I can’t stress this enough: if you want to guarantee your career, make sure to build connections and keep those links alive.
 You never know where someone ends up and what doors they can open for you.
 Also, if someone reaches out for help, do your best to open a door for them.
 It’s tough times, we could all use a bit of help.

 Note the “declined politely” part.
 You don’t want to burn any bridges even if you have no intention of working for that company again.
 The reason is because people move across the industry, and you never know where they’ll be when you’re in the job market again.
 I usually elaborate with honest reflection because a particular position is not a good fit at the time.
 More about feedback in an upcoming article.

 Instead of wasting time mass-applying for jobs, use your time to learn what’s hot in the market and apply deliberately where you want to work.
 Use Glassdoor, Blind and a few reddit groups like r/careeradvice and LinkedIn job ads to learn about the job market and companies.
 Choose with open eyes.
 Read the career site of the company.
 Many good companies (all 3 in this list) have enough detail about how their process looks like.

 When you get a job, be kind to candidates.
 Everyone applies with a lot of hopes and dreams.
 If you reject them, give them some feedback (in a future post I’ll discuss how to give feedback on the spot).

-Every time you’re rejected from something good, you’re actually being directed to something better.
-If you go in with this attitude, it’ll help seeing rejection as a step toward success.
-The feedback and reflection is critical for it to work.
+Every time you’re rejected by something good, you’re actually being directed to something better.
+If you go in with this attitude, it’ll help to see rejection as a step toward success.
+Feedback and reflection are critical for it to work.

 Interview is a sales and negotiation situation.
 There are many books in this domain that can help to both present yourself better but also get your worth.